gushenweiz/scCAEs/README.md

 Final: NMI= 0.8810, ARI= 0.8246, ACC= 0.8763.

 In addition, you will also get an output file named "cluster_PBMC.csv".
-In the file, the first column will be the cell name, the second column will be the predicted cell type.
+In the file, the first column will be the cell name, the second column will be the clustering result.

 ### Other Datesets